lapinskap/expensify/README.md

 ## Inspiration

-React App created with Andrew Mead course.
+React App created with Andrew Mead budget application - recreating existing application was a great opportunity to train good practices in React